 The cost of implementing alternative D would vary depending on the number of elk rounded up and tested for CWD, subsequent carcass processing or disposal requirements, number of elk rounded up and translocated the use of NPS staff versus authorized agents, and the cost of additional education and interpretation activities.
-As described for alternative C, it was assumed that roundups would cost \$ \$155 per head, and CWD testing would be \$35 to \$50; however, these costs would be covered by the recipient and would not be the responsibility of the NPS.
+As described for alternative C, it was assumed that roundups would cost \$75 to \$150 per head, and CWD testing would be \$35 to \$50.
 A refrigeration truck (estimated at \$75,000) would be required to store carcasses until CWD test results are received.
-Because some costs associated with translocation, including trucking costs, special marking requirements, and veterinary screening requirements, may vary by recipient and would be their responsibility, these costs are not estimated.
+Because some costs associated with translocation, including trucking costs, special marking requirements, and veterinary screening requirements, may vary by recipient, they cannot be estimated.

-Including these and the other assumptions identified in chapter 2, the average annual costs of this alternative are estimated to be approximately \$43,600 per year (or approximately \$654,000 over 15 years), with costs higher during initial reduction and decreasing during maintenance.
+Including these and the other assumptions identified in chapter 2, the average annual costs of this alternative are estimated to be approximately \$70,000 to \$77,000 per year (or approximately \$1.1 million to \$1.2 million over 15 years), with costs higher during initial reduction and decreasing during maintenance.
+However, the costs for all activities related to the roundup (e.g., use of a helicopter, veterinarian time, feed) and translocation would be the responsibility of the recipient, and the only costs to the NPS would be staff time associated with the roundup.
 Therefore, if translocations are used, a funding increase may not be required, and impacts would be long-term, negligible, and adverse.